USEFUL INFORMATION ABOUT ONE OF THE DC AREA'S MOST BEAUTIFUL, DYNAMIC NEIGHBORHOODS

 Lizzy

-Lizzy is the 2017 American Mothers, Inc. Virginia Mother of the Year and currently serves on the AMI National Board of Directors.
-Lizzy is the 2005 Leukemia & Lymphoma Society National Woman of the Year and is a past member of the LLS Board of Trustees.
-She is a sustaining member of the Junior League of Northern Virginia and is a devoted member of her church, Trinity United Methodist.
+Lizzy currently serves on the board of the McLean Project for the Arts and the board of FCA Greater Fairfax.
+Lizzy is the 2017 American Mothers, Inc. Virginia Mother of the Year® and the 2005 Leukemia & Lymphoma Society National Woman of the Year.
+She is a sustaining member of the Junior League of Washington and is a devoted member of her church, Trinity United Methodist.
 She is a member of River Bend Golf & Country Club, Great Falls, VA.
 She and her husband, Steve, live in McLean, Virginia with their two children.
+Lizzy enjoys working out, spending time with friends and family, hiking, traveling, and exploring unique cultural experiences in the DMV.

 Licensed in the Commonwealth of Virginia, the District of Columbia, and Maryland